"Romance writing does not get

 More about Eloisa

-Eloisa is in the documentary Love Between the Covers, a film featuring Romance Authors and Readers.
+Eloisa appeared in the documentary Love Between the Covers, a film featuring Romance Authors and Readers.

 In 2012, Eloisa was featured on the BBC radio program Loose Ends.

-In 2012, Eloisa published a bestselling memoir about the year she and her family spent in Paris.
+In 2012, Eloisa published a bestselling memoir entitled Paris in Love, about the year she and her family spent in Paris.

 Eloisa was featured in the Wall Street Journal with "The Hidden Life of a Romance Writer."
 Watch the lovely video below on Eloisa's "double" life, and read the Wall Street Journal article »